brucemack/kicad-library/README.md

 * 1% tolerance on critical voltage dividers
 * Place order for components needed to build board.
 * SMA connectors (AMP 901-144)
+* When design has connectors that need to mate (i.e. pin headers and pin sockets) make sure there is no confusion about the orientation of the connectors.
+* Pay attention to component orientation in CPL/POS file.
+The default isn't always consistent with the orientation used by the pick-and-place machine (i.e. orientation in the tape).

 PCB Layout Rules for Performance
 ================================